Avaray/stable-diffusion-templates/README.md

 # 📋 TODO's

+- [ ] Reorganize the file structure in the repository.
 - [ ] Add links to scripts in README file.
 - [ ] Add Embeddings to templates.
 - [ ] Add lists of Embeddings to README file.